 Caution:

-GeoJSON uses longitude-latitude notation, while Google Maps uses latitude-longitude.
-By putting the same coordinates in the Kilimanjaro National Park (Tanzania) from GeoJSON format into Google Maps, you will find yourself in Southern Spain.
+Be aware that different systems use different coordinates orders.
+The GeoJSON format uses longitude-latitude notation, while Google Maps for example uses latitude-longitude.
+The same coordinates in GeoJSON file format will show the Kilimanjaro National Park (Tanzania) whilst when entering the same coordinates in Google Maps, you will find yourself in Southern Spain.

 Polygons must consist of at least 4 non-aligned points